YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTKEYRELEASEFAILED, Could not safely release encryption key corresponding to file ffff. eeee

-All GT.M Components Error: gtmcrypt plug-in reports that it is unable to release the memory pertaining to the encryption key associated with file ffff due to error eeee
+All YottaDB Components Error: gtmcrypt plug-in reports that it is unable to release the memory pertaining to the encryption key associated with file ffff due to error eeee

 Action: Examine message eeee from the plug-in and take the needed action: for example, ensure that the memory is accessible, process has correct permissions, and so on.